Gavin Sheets Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.41 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers' 4.52 team ERA ranks 20th among all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs allowed (63 total, 1.3 per game).
+- Tigers pitchers combine to give up 65 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Faedo makes the start for the Tigers, his fourth of the season.
-He is 0-2 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Lorenzen (2-2) gets the starting nod for the Tigers in his eighth start of the season.
+He's put together a 4.08 ERA in 39 2/3 innings pitched, with 31 strikeouts.

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Washington Nationals, allowing three earned runs while surrendering five hits.
+- The righty's most recent time out came on Monday against the Kansas City Royals, when he threw 5 2/3 innings, surrendering five earned runs while giving up five hits.

-- The 27-year-old has put up an ERA of 4.60, with 6.9 strikeouts per nine innings, in three games this season.
-Opponents are hitting .203 against him.
+- In seven games this season, the 31-year-old has a 4.08 ERA and 7 strikeouts per nine innings, while giving up a batting average of .248 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.